imperugo/imperugo.github.io/_drafts/2015-01-20-speedup-webapi-on-microsoft-azure.markdown

   <img src="{{ site.url }}/assets/2015/01/002.png" style="text-align:center" />
 </p>

-Now that the Azure project and Workrole project are ready, is important to open the port 80 on the worker role (remember that by default the worker role is a close environment).
+Now that the Azure project and Workrole project are ready, It's important to open the port 80 on the worker role (remember that by default the worker role is a close environment).

 <p style="text-align:center">
   <img src="{{ site.url }}/assets/2015/01/003.png" style="text-align:center" />